chtheolo/Replicas_ReqCount/README.md

 2. Develop more tests for our service and automate the procedure.
 Build the infrastructure only if all tests pass.
 3. Use a production orchestrator like Kubernetes.
 4. Change my file structure into the golang's standard. [**Golang File Structure**](https://github.com/golang-standards/project-layout)

+<a name="updates"></a>
+* ## Updates

+1. **Code style**
+Use of golang.org/x/lint/golint linter.

+2. **context.Background()**
+Set it only in one place in the code.

+3. **string formatting**
+Use of fmt.Sprinf functionality to build and append strings.

+4. **Redis error handling**
+If INCR key fail, retry a second time, otherwise send back to the client error response StatusNotImplemented.

+5. **Do not use global variables(e.g. PORT)**
+Setting the code to read once the configurations for our service, like service PORT, and then pass it as an argument to every function that needs that information.

+6. **Get the hostname once**
+Set the hostname once in our code, and then pass it as an argument to our router handle function, instead of getting it in every request.

+7. **Local Counter concurrency**
+Protect the local counter from concurrent writes(race conditions) by adding sync with mutexes.

+8. **Finish Test**
+Compare also the response body.